Whoaa512/starred/README.md

 - [microsoft/ApplicationInspector](https://github.com/microsoft/ApplicationInspector) - A source code analyzer built for surfacing features of interest and other characteristics to answer the question 'What's in the code?' quickly using static analysis with a json based rules engine.
 Ide
 - [SapphireDb/SapphireDb](https://github.com/SapphireDb/SapphireDb) - SapphireDb Server, a self-hosted, easy to use realtime database for Asp.Net Core and EF Core
 - [MaximeGammaitoni/Gambador](https://github.com/MaximeGammaitoni/Gambador) -
-- [reactiveui/ReactiveUI](https://github.com/reactiveui/ReactiveUI) - An advanced, composable, functional reactive model-view-viewmodel framework for all .NET platforms that is inspired by functional reactive programming.
-ReactiveUI allows you to  abstract mutable state
+- [reactiveui/ReactiveUI](https://github.com/reactiveui/ReactiveUI) - A composable, cross-platform MVVM framework for .NET inspired by functional reactive programming.
+It moves mutable state out of the user interface, keeps each feature's logic in one readable place, an
 - [microsoft/calculator](https://github.com/microsoft/calculator) - Windows Calculator: A simple yet powerful calculator that ships with Windows
 - [pugwonk/gif2xlsx](https://github.com/pugwonk/gif2xlsx) - Convert GIFs to XLSX format
 - [TheBerkin/rant3](https://github.com/TheBerkin/rant3) - (Obsolete) Archive of Rant 3.x.